Home > Winter > Skiing

 Choosing the right poles for you depends on a variety of factors like price, weight, durability, and application; (photo/Jason Hummel)

-Ski poles are a bit of an investment, like everything else involved with hitting the slopes, but a good, durable pair should last for many seasons.
+Like everything else involved with hitting the slopes, ski poles can be a bit of an investment, but a good, durable pair should last for many seasons.
 Consider your goals as a skier to find a pair that will fit your needs for years to come.

 Ski poles need to be lightweight so that your arm muscles don’t fatigue throughout the day; (photo/Jason Hummel)